equinox-project/equinox-js/apps/hotel/README.md

    to the stream, the version has moved from `1` to `3`, resulting in `SpanResult.OverrideNextIndex 3`.

-   This implies one of the following two possible outcomes:
+   This implies two possible outcomes:

    1. Propeller notes we are at Version 3 and will discard events 1 and 2 on receipt from the change feed, without